 - wet berths (wharves)

 - additional hard stand area for ship repair and maintenance works.

 The ship lift will have the capacity to lift vessels such as the new fleet of offshore patrol vessels procured by the Australian Defence Force.

-The ship lift facility will be a common user facility, which will enable vessel owners to choose and manage their own service and maintenance providers.
+The Darwin Ship Lift Facility will be a common user facility, which will enable vessel owners to choose and manage their own service and maintenance providers.
 This will also enable multiple providers to operate concurrently at the facility.

 The ship lift is a common user facility that will operate on a commercial basis.
 There will be a legislated open access regime to ensure fair and equal use for all customers.
 Pricing and access will be overseen by the independent Utilities Commission.
-Construction is anticipated to take two years, enabling the facility to be operating in 2024.
+Construction is anticipated to take two years, becoming operational in 2024.

-A three staged procurement process for this project is currently underway.
+Contact details for the shortlisted participants in the Design Development Phase are available on the ICN NT Gateway project page.
 Suppliers are encouraged to register their interest via the ICN NT database to receive updates / notifications on upcoming activities for the project.
 To register your interest, go to the ICN NT Gateway.

 For general enquiries regarding the project email email@example.com.